stefano-meschiari/SAVE-Point/README.md

 # jrs
-This is project will house a set of educational web apps.
-Each web app is a single-page application written in HTML5/JavaScript, with a small backend component written in PHP.
+This project will house a set of educational web apps.
+Each web app is a single-page application written in HTML5/JavaScript, with a small backend component written in PHP (possibly changing in the near future).

 The directory structure houses the custom code and several free & open-source libraries that are used by the code.

-## Dependencies

 ## Directory structure
 - *Makefile* a Makefile that is used to run pre-processing jobs on the